-While the invention of phone, computers and digital image capturing technologies were the major driving forces behind the development of the concept of Teleradiology, but, it was in 1970s that that computer-based telemedicine approaches started garnering attention.
-One of the major factors that significantly contributed towards it was the shift from real-time Television applications to the advanced “Store & Forward” methodologies in which the collection of data is done at the initiating site and the collected data is thereafter aggregated and stored for subsequent transmission.
-This approach greatly simplified operations by eradicating the need for round-the-clock support staff, while allowing both patients and radiologists more freedom to choose their timings.
+While the invention of phone, computers, and digital image capturing technologies were the major driving forces behind the development of the concept of Teleradiology, it was in 1970s that that computer-based telemedicine approaches started garnering attention.
+One of the major factors that significantly contributed towards it was the shift from real-time television applications to the advanced “Store and Forward” methodologies in which the collection of data is done at the initiating site and thereafter aggregated and stored for subsequent transmission.
+This approach greatly simplified operations by eradicating the need for round-the-clock support staff while allowing both patients and radiologists more freedom to choose their timings.

 The Current Perspective

 Today, the scenario is entirely different.
 With the help of widespread usage of picture archiving and communications systems, direct digital capture capabilities in Radiology, advancements in the field of computing, data compression, swift transmission, etc., Teleradiology is now an easily accessible branch of telemedicine.

 The proliferation of the smart phones and advanced portable computing devices is further making Teleradiology even more easily accessible while continuously working on enhancing the service’s quality.
 Today, Teleradiology specialists are conducting surveys about the usage of smart devices for Teleradiology image viewing and carrying out diagnostic operations.
 A recent study in the field assessed the scenario of using the iPad for interpreting the CT cases for the Pulmonary Embolism in comparison to traditional PACS workstation.
 It was established that both the devices interpreted about 98% of the cases accurately.

 It is expected that the usage of such devices will increase in the future and simplify several complicated Teleradiology concepts in the near future.